Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 There is a question about His use of the word “buy,” because salvation isn’t bought (worked for), it’s a gift that is freely received by faith (Ro 6:23; Eph 2:8-9).
 Jesus likely had Isaiah 55:1 in mind, and saying that salvation is bought with nothing, that it is indeed, a free gift that can’t be bought.

-(Isaiah 55:1) – “Ho!
-Everyone who thirsts, come to the waters; And you who have no money come, buy and eat.
-Come, buy wine and milk without money and without cost.
-(NASB)
+(Isaiah 55:1) – “Hey!
+Come, everyone who thirsts, to the waters!
+Come, he who has no money, buy, and eat!
+Yes, come, buy wine and milk without money and without price.
+(WEB)

 So then, what Jesus is really telling them is to put true faith in Him.
 However, true faith is revealed by faithfulness.
 Therefore, the true life of faith is a life of sacrifice, which would equate to “buying.”
 There is indeed a price to pay for being a follower of Christ in the world.
 The image of gold being refined by fire is one of proving.
 In other words, it’s a picture of salvation being proved to be genuine.
 The fire of life reveals of what sort our faith is.
 Just as the dross is removed and the gold is clearly revealed, so is our salvation revealed by the life we live.
 True faith is proved or revealed through a life that is committed to following the ways of the One we profess to believe in.
 The removal of our old life reveals the spiritual gold of our new life in Christ.